vburckhardt/markdown-llm-corrector/samples/landing-zone_corrected.md

 ### Security groups

 You can provision multiple security groups within any of the provisioned VPCs.
 You configure security group components in the [security_groups.tf](./security_groups.tf) file.
-For more information, see the [Security groups](https://cloud.ibm.com/docs/containers?topic=containers-security-groups&interface=ui) section of Containers security on IBM Cloud.

 #### security_group variable

 The `security_group` variable supports creating security groups dynamically.
 The list of groups is converted to a map to ensure that changes, updates, and deletions don't affect other resources.
-This is done to avoid affecting other resources when changes, updates, or deletions are made.
+This allows for more flexibility and control over the security groups.

-The following example shows the `security_group` variable type:
+The following example shows the `security_group` variable.

 ```terraform
   list(